mvdicarlo/postybirb/README.md

 1. Ensure your NodeJS version is 24.6.0 or higher
 2. Clone project using git
-3. `corepack enable` To use yarn 4.9.x
+3. `corepack enable` Make NodeJS use the yarn version specific to the project (from package.json)
 4. `yarn install` Installs dependencies
 5. `yarn run setup` Installs hooks/husky
 6. `yarn start` Starts app